Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 **Priority Actions:**
 1. Minor length adjustments
-2. Maintain misinformed clue quality
+2. Enhance misinformed clue ambiguity
 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are exceptionally strong and specific, making the correct answer very clear.
-The misinformed clues offer reasonable misdirection without being overly confusing, and the fake clues are perfectly tailored to the incorrect answers.
-The game is well-constructed with clear distinctions between clue types.
+The informed and fake clues are well-crafted.
+The misinformed clues need improvement to be more ambiguous and better serve the purpose of creating confusion by being plausible for incorrect answers while still being true for the correct one.

 ---